1. Overview - Click here for general info

 1. Overview

 This Japan tour will be small, unique and exclusive - not an average touristy sightseeing tour, but a trip to learn about the culture and way of life in Japan.
-It is a physically active & educational trip.
+It is a cultural, educational and active trip.

 We will be visiting Kyoto, Kurashiki, Imari (famous potters village), Fukuoka (my home town), Nagasaki & other places in Kyushu, the southernmost island of Japan.
 For more detailed information, please look at the activities section below.